hs950559/coryrylan.com/_posts/2015-12-30-angular-2-form-builder-and-validation-management.md

     }
   }
 }
-bootstrap(App, [
-  FORM_PROVIDERS
-]);
+{% endraw %}
 </code>
 </pre>

-Here is our root app component.
-We are importing a few modules we need to be aware of.
-First is our `FORM_PROVIDERS`.
-This allows us to use Angular 2 forms in our templates as Forms are a separate module from the core library.
-Next is our `FormBuilder` class.
+First is our `FormBuilder` class.
 We inject it through our App component constructor.
 In our constructor is the following:

 <pre class="language-typescript">
 <code>
+{% raw %}
 this.userForm = this._formBuilder.group({
     'name': ['', Validators.required],
     'email': ['', Validators.compose([Validators.required, ValidationService.emailValidator])]
 });
+{% endraw %}
 </code>
 </pre>